dhthwy/r/README.md

 No respectah for privacyah = no you deserve.

-Maybe you two should have considered the impact of depriving someone of privacy.
+Maybe you two creeps should have considered the impact of depriving someone of privacy.
 Idiots.
 "

 ---